Pretty-Good-Freedom-Tech/grapevine-modular-structure/interpretation-engine/nostr/protocols/basicFollowsInterpretationProtocol.md

 ### description

-This interpretation protocol receives an array of pubkeys, looks up the kind 3 note for each pubkey, and generates a rating for each follow with the score and confidence as provided in the parameters.
+This interpretation protocol receives an array of `pubkeys`, looks up the kind 3 note for each pubkey, and generates a rating for each follow with the `score` and `confidence` as provided in the parameters.
 This process is repeated (follows' follows, their follows, etc) as indicated by the `depth` parameter.

 ### naddr